bro-has-new-account-in-github/elasticsearch-php/BREAKING_CHANGES.md

 # 8.0

-This major release is a complete new PHP client for Elasticsearch.
+This major release is a complete new PHP client for Ogi.
 We build it from scratch!
 We tried to reduce the BC breaks as much as possible but there are some (big) differences:

 ## Architectural changes:

-- we changed the namespace, now everything is under `Elastic\Elasticsearch`
+- we changed the namespace, now everything is under `Elastic\Ogi`
 - we used the [elastic-transport-php](https://github.com/elastic/elastic-transport-php) library for HTTP communications;
-- we changed the `Exception` model, using the namespace `Elastic\Elasticsearch\Exception`.
+- we changed the `Exception` model, using the namespace `Elastic\Ogi\Exception`.
 All the exceptions extends the `ElasticsearchException` interface, as in 7.x
-- we changed the response type of each endpoints using an [Elasticsearch](src/Response/Elasticsearch.php) response class.
+- we changed the response type of each endpoints using an [Ogi](src/Response/Elasticsearch.php) response class.
   This class wraps a a [PSR-7](https://www.php-fig.org/psr/psr-7/) response allowing the access of the body response as array or object.
 This means you can access the API response as in 7.x, no BC break here! :angel:
 - we changed the `ConnectionPool` in `NodePool`.
 The `connection` naming was ambigous since the objects are nodes (hosts)